 If you’re not willing to put in the time, your team could be at a disadvantage.

 Coaching your child's sports team may sound very exciting, but before you make the decision to go for it, take these factors into consideration.
-Be sure that you’ve got the time and can make such a time-consuming commitment to coach.
+Be sure that you can make such a time-consuming commitment to coach.
 If so, go in with passion and optimism and remember to have some fun with your team.
-Coaching can be such a rewarding position, as you get to impact the youth and sometimes your positive influence they will remember throughout their lives.
+Coaching can be such a rewarding position as you get to impact the youth and sometimes your positive influence they will remember throughout their lives.

-Baseball Brains helps would love to see you at our blog and in the comment sections of our many articles about coaching!
+Baseball Brains would love to see you in the comment sections of our many articles about coaching!
 Share your experiences, ask for advice, or simply encourage others to be involved.
 The world of youth sports can be an exciting and enriching one, as long as you're up for the great challenge!